tomcritchlow/tomcritchlow.github.io/wiki/drafts/2021-01-26-tokenized-essays.md

 ## Crypto Models Without Crypto Gatekeepers

-What's most interesting about this model is that the crypo-economics are all sub-surface.
+What's most interesting about this model is that the crypto-economics are all sub-surface.
 The essays are free to read so the majority of your audience is free to ignore the NFTs and simply enjoy the content.
 It's a crypto implementation that doesn't require large technical hurdles for the majority of your audience.

 ## A New Kind of Bundling